 To configure FME Flow to use single sign-on authentication, the Windows domain must recognize FME Flow as a domain service.
-Three steps are required:
+The following steps are required:

-- A. Represent FME Flow as a domain service by assigning it a service principal name (SPN). - B. Register the SPN (or SPNs) to the service account. - C. Ensure that the service account requires Kerberos pre-authentication.
+- A. Represent FME Flow as a domain service by assigning it a service principal name (SPN). - B. Register the SPN (or SPNs) to the service account. - C. Ensure that the service account requires Kerberos pre-authentication. - D. Ensure your domain controllers do not allow RC4 encryption.